Multi-Source Transfer Learning for Deep Model-Based Reinforcement Learning: Discussion

 \section{Discussion}

-We now discuss the results of each of the proposed methods individually, but first reflect on the multi-source transfer learning results more generally.
+We now discuss the results of each of the proposed methods individually and reflect on the overall multi-source transfer learning contributions of this paper.
+We would like to emphasize that we don't compare FTL and MMTL to each other, but to the baseline, as they are used for two entirely different settings.
+Additionally, although the proposed techniques are applicable to single-source transfer learning settings as well, empirical performance comparisons between multi-source and single-source transfer learning are outside of the scope of this paper, and we leave this to future work.

-\paragraph{Multi-source transfer learning} The transfer learning results show that the proposed multi-source transfer learning methods for both multi-task (FTL) and multi-agent (MMTL) settings result in positive transfers for 5 out of 6 environments.
+\textbf{Multi-source transfer learning.} The overall transfer learning results show that the proposed solutions for the multi-task setting (FTL) and multiple-agent setting (MMTL) result in positive transfers for 5 out of 6 environments.
 We observe jumpstarts, overall performance improvements, and/or final performance gains.
-This shows that our proposed methods allow agents to extract useful information stemming from source agents trained in different domains with different action, state, and reward spaces.
-We would like to emphasize that for each of the environments used in this research, there were at most two environments that could provide useful transfer knowledge.
-Nevertheless, our methods were often still able to identify the useful information from relevant domains and result in a positive transfer with 4 source tasks.
-For the Ant testing environment we observe negative transfers when directly transferring parameters (FTL), which logically follows from the environment being too different from all other environments, as we fully transfer the dynamics model regardless.
-This consequently results in worse transfers for the Ant environment compared to the multi-agent settings where the dynamics model isn't transferred.
+This shows the introduced techniques allow agents to autonomously extract useful information stemming from source agents trained in MDPs with different state-action spaces, reward functions, and transition functions.
+We would like to emphasize that for each of the environments, there were at most two environments that could provide useful transfer knowledge.
+Nevertheless, our methods are still able to identify the useful information and result in a positive transfer with 4 source tasks.
+For the Ant testing environment, we observe negative transfers when directly transferring parameters in the multi-task setting, which logically follows from the environment being too different from all other environments in terms of dynamics, as we fully transfer the transition model.
+Note that MMTL does not suffer significantly from this difference in environments, as the transition model is not transferred in that setting.

-\paragraph{Fractional transfer learning} The results of FTL show that transferring parameters of agents that were simultaneously trained on multiple tasks generally result in positive transfers.
-As can be further observed in Appendix \ref{morefracresults}, FTL boosts the performance of this type of transfer learning substantially.
-Especially in the single pendulum environment we observe jumpstarts and therefore improved overall performance using FTL.
-We also observe substantial performance gains for all other environments, except for the Ant environment.
-One drawback of FTL is that it introduces a tunable fraction parameter $\omega$, where the optimal fraction differs per environment and composition of source tasks.
-Preliminary experiments showed that for larger fractions (approaching $\omega = 1$) the agent would fail to learn anything due to overfitting on the source tasks (see Appendix \ref{fulltransfablation} for further empirical evidence).
-We found that for $\omega \in [0.1,0.4]$ performance gains can be expected for the experimental settings used in this paper.